-§ 203 Contribution Amounts
+Contribution Amounts § 203

-- (a) A candidate or a person acting on the candidate's behalf shall not accept contributions or cumulative contributions which exceed \$1,000 per person per election.
-A candidate may accept a campaign contribution or contributions up to the maximum amount from any prospective contributor for each election in which he or she is a candidate, whether opposed or unopposed. - (b) A person shall not make contributions or cumulative contributions to a candidate or to a person acting on the candidate's behalf which exceed \$1,000 per person per election.
-A person may make a contribution or contributions up to the maximum amount to a candidate for each election, whether opposed or unopposed. - (c) The above limitations shall not apply to: - (1) a candidate's own contribution from his or her own personal funds; - (2)personal loans that financial institutions make to a candidate and that are applied to his or her campaign; or - (3)independent expenditures, as defined in Ark Code Ann. § 7-6-201(10). - (d) A state political party may contribute up to \$2,500 to its candidate's campaign per election.20 - A small donor political action committee, as defined in Ark.
-Code Ann. § 7-6-201(15), may (e) contribute up to \$1,000 to a candidate's campaign per election. - (f) No campaign contribution exceeding \$10021 shall be received in cash nor shall any campaign expenditure exceeding \$50 be made in cash.
-22 - (g) All contributions23 on behalf of a campaign activity, other than in-kind contributions,24 in excess of \$100 shall be made by a written instrument containing the name of the donor and the name of the payee. - (h) The contribution limits herein are "per election," not "per election cycle."
-A candidate may receive a contribution up to the maximum amount from any prospective contributor for each preferential primary election, runoff election, special election, or general election in which he or she is a candidate, whether opposed or unopposed.
-If a political party elects to use a caucus, rather than a primary election, in which to select its candidate, the caucus shall be treated as an election for campaign finance purposes and the maximum contribution limits shall be in effect.
+- (a) A candidate or a person acting on the candidate's behalf shall not accept contributions or cumulative contributions which exceed \$2,000 per person per election.
+A candidate may accept a campaign contribution or contributions up to the maximum amount from any prospective contributor for each election in which he or she is a candidate, whether opposed or unopposed. - (b) A person shall not make contributions or cumulative contributions to a candidate or to a person acting on the candidate's behalf which exceed \$2,000 per person per election.
+A person may make a contribution or contributions up to the maximum amount to a candidate for each election, whether opposed or unopposed. - (c) The above limitations shall not apply to: - (1) a candidate's own contribution from his or her own personal funds; - (2) personal loans that financial institutions make to a candidate and that are applied to his or her campaign; or - (3) independent expenditures, as defined in Ark Code Ann. § 7-6-201(11). - (d) A state political party may contribute up to \$2,500 to its candidate's campaign per election.24

-Ark.
-Code Ann. § 7-6-203(a)-(d).
-Ark.
-Code Ann. § 7-6-204(a).
+21 Ark.
+Code Ann. § 7-6-205(c).
+22 Ark.
+Code Ann. § 7-6-205(d).

 23 Ark.
-Code Ann. § 7-6-204(b).
+Code Ann. § 7-6-205(e).